-A research article will be submitted shortly.
-This is listed as Klotz and Nolan (2018) in the references.
+The accepted research article is listed as Klotz and Nolan (2019) in the references.

 3. PARTICIPANTS & OTHER COLLABORATING ORGANIZATIONS

 The PI, Dr. David Nolan, and Dr. Bradley Klotz of NOAA/HRD/CIMAS, have worked on this project.

 Originally, Dr. Eric Uhlhorn of NOAA/HRD was also a PI for this project.
 However, he departed NOAA for private industry in November 2015.
 Mr. Klotz was assigned to replace him and to perform much of the analyses originally intended for Dr. Uhlhorn.